Mike Adams (pitcher)

-Jon Michael Adams (born July 29, 1978) is an American former right-handed relief pitcher.
+Jon Michael Adams (born July 29, 1978) is an American former professional baseball right-handed relief pitcher.
 He played in Major League Baseball (MLB) for the Milwaukee Brewers (2004–06), San Diego Padres (2008–11), Texas Rangers (2011–12) and Philadelphia Phillies (2013–14).

 Early years

 Mike Adams grew up in Sinton, Texas, and graduated from Sinton High School, where he was an All-State selection in baseball and basketball.
 Adams attended Texas A&M University–Kingsville, where he continued to play both sports.
 The Milwaukee Brewers signed John Michael Adams as an undrafted free agent in 2001.

 Professional career

 Milwaukee Brewers (2004–2006)

 Adams made his professional debut with the Ogden Raptors of the Pioneer Baseball League in 2001 and moved through the Brewers farm system the next few years.
 In 2003, he was selected to the Southern League All-Star team while compiling a 3.15 ERA and 14 saves for the Huntsville Stars.

 Adams made his Major League debut on May 18, 2004, against the Montreal Expos, pitching a scoreless seventh inning.
 Mike picked up a win in relief in his next game, on May 20 against the Expos.
 In parts of three seasons with the Brewers, he compiled an earned run average (ERA) of 3.54 in 61 games.